-Although rather small, with only a little bit more than 20 000 km2 of surface area and a population of just over 2 million, Slovenia is a country that does not only attract a large number of tourists from all over the world, but is also interesting for various business opportunity seekers.
+With only a little bit more than 20 000 km2 (7 722 sq. miles) of surface area and a population of just over 2 million, Slovenia does not only attract a large number of tourists from all over the world, but is also interesting for various business opportunity seekers.

 It is a Central European country, located at the crossroads of main European cultural and trade routes, bordered by Austria, Italy, Croatia, and Hungary.
 Slovenia’s biggest competitive advantage is its geostrategic position in the heart of Europe, at the crossroads of ancient European transport routes, connecting the Baltic with the Mediterranean and Central Europe with South East Europe.